 Remember when you wrote out a business plan?
 Great!
-Writing a marketing plan is pretty much the same thing.
+Writing an HVAC marketing plan is pretty much the same thing.
 We recommend conducting a SWOT analysis as a great starting point.
 The important thing to remember is to be honest with yourself about your business.
 Really take some time to think about your Strengths, Weaknesses, Opportunities for growth, and Threats.
-Grab a white board, and start writing them out.
-This is a great way to see your business for what it is, and will help drive your marketing decisions moving forward.
+Grab a whiteboard, and start writing them out.
+This is a great way to see your business for what it is and it will help drive your marketing decisions moving forward.

 Identify Your Target Market